Royal Australian Navy: Fleet

-The Royal Australian Navy consists of nearly 50 commissioned vessels and over 16,000 personnel.
+The Royal Australian Navy consists of over 50 commissioned vessels and over 16,000 personnel.
 Ships commissioned into the RAN are given the prefix HMAS (His/Her Majesty's Australian Ship).

 The RAN has two primary bases for its fleet: the first, Fleet Base East, is located at HMAS Kuttabul, Sydney and the second, Fleet Base West, is located at HMAS Stirling, near Perth.
 In addition, three other bases are home to the majority of the RAN's minor war vessels: HMAS Cairns, in Cairns, HMAS Coonawarra, in Darwin, and HMAS Waterhen, in Sydney.

 Clearance Diving Branch

 The Clearance Diving Branch is composed of two Clearance Diving Teams (CDT) that serve as parent units for naval clearance divers: